njaffe/Image_classification_neural_network/README.md

   -[Another great YOLO image detection walkthrough](https://pysource.com/2020/04/02/train-yolo-to-detect-a-custom-object-online-with-free-gpu/)

 Check out the app [here](https://intertidal-invert-identifier.herokuapp.com/) or watch a demo of it in the .mov file above!
-Blog post incoming.
+Check out the blog post [here](https://noah-jaffe.medium.com/using-a-neural-network-to-classify-images-of-intertidal-invertebrates-e78627d9c64b)!

 Special thanks to Brian McGarry and Richard Chiou for assistance with experimental design and implementation, and to Ryan Werth and Neda Saleem for assistance with tutorials and troubleshooting!